Armored Heart: Tamed Soul

 “The waygate,” Lauren said happily.

-“A waygate?” she repeated.
+“A waygate?”
+She repeated.
 “What was that?”

-“Another mage lord, I think,” Lauren replied, face thoughtful.
-“Lord Animus?”
-She paused and giggled.
-“What a silly name.
-Who calls themself stuff like that?”
+“It’s connected to another one, back where Mistress is from," Lauren explained, sounding slightly confused at how Celia was reacting.
 She shook her head, and Celia could almost see the moment that Lauren's attention flew off to another topic.
 “Ready to go?
 I have everything all packed!”

 They made their way over to the stables, and Celia looked around doubtfully.
 “Gella said we would be… flying to New Gyr.
 On a pegasus.”

 Lauren nodded, smiling brightly.
 “Windstrider!
-He's the best, most sweetest boy ever!”
+He's the best, sweetest boy ever!”
 She put two fingers together and whistled sharply.
 Immediately, a magnificent pure white stallion trotted forward and lowered his large head into Lauren's hands.
 She gave him several very affectionate pets, then rubbed his flank.
-Celia shook herself from admiring the horse's coat, and sure, enough along each flank was a broad white wing.
+Celia shook herself from admiring the horse's coat, and sure enough, along each flank was a broad white wing.
 “We're going on a flight,” Lauren cooed to the horse.
 “You know where New Gyr is, right, boy?”

-“Lauren, he can't...” she trailed off as the horse gave an unmistakable nod, then looked at her as if he was offended.
+“Lauren, he can't…” She trailed off as the horse gave an unmistakable nod, then looked at her as if he was offended.
 Celia paused to rub her eyes, though she couldn’t help but smile wryly.
 “Of course.
 Of course your horse can understand you.
 Magic.
 Right.”

 Once the saddle had been slipped on and tightened – Windstrider helped by spreading his wings when they needed to circle his flank – the pegasus obligingly knelt for his two passengers.
 Lauren sat up front with her hands on the reins, and Celia sat behind, wrapping her arms around the priestess.
 “Ready?”
 Lauren asked excitedly.